Jiali683/JialiZhang.github.io/_pages/about.md

 <span class='anchor' id='-news'></span>
 # News🔥
-- *2026.02*: &nbsp;Our work has been accepted by DDW, 2026.
+- *2026.02*: &nbsp;Our work has been accepted by DDW, 2026🎉.
-- *2025.11*: &nbsp;Our work has been accepted by The Journal of Pathology.
+- *2025.11*: &nbsp;Our work has been accepted by The Journal of Pathology🎉.
-- *2025.08*: &nbsp;Joined Dr.Huh's lab at Yale School of Medicine as a postgraduate researcher.
+- *2025.08*: &nbsp;Our work has been presented at 5th Annual Yale
+Postgraduate Symposium, 2025🎉.
 - *2024.10*: &nbsp;Joined Dr.Huh's lab at Yale School of Medicine as a postgraduate researcher.
 - *2024.06*: &nbsp;Graduated from China Agricultural University as a merit student.
-- *2023.10*: &nbsp;Our work has been accepted by The 22nd Academic Symposium of the Animal Anatomy and Histology & Embryology Branch of the Chinese Association of Animal Science and Veterinary Medicine.
+- *2023.10*: &nbsp;Our work has been accepted by The 22nd Academic Symposium of the Animal Anatomy and Histology & Embryology Branch of the Chinese Association of Animal Science and Veterinary Medicine🎉.
-- *2023.08*: &nbsp;Our work has been accepted by BMC Cell Communication and Signaling.
+- *2023.08*: &nbsp;Our work has been accepted by BMC Cell Communication and Signaling🎉.
 - *2021.09*: &nbsp;Starting my Master at China Agricultural University.
 - *2020.05*: &nbsp;Participated in the China Agricultural University Summer Camp and was granted exemption-based admission to the master’s program..
 - *2017.09*: &nbsp;Starting my Bachelor at Jilin Agricultural University.